 If you need services that require prior authorization, have the network provider contact us.
 The provider is responsible for getting prior authorization from ${company} Medicare before treating you.

-Some plans include an out-of-network benefit.
-If yours does and you decide to receive covered services from an out-of-network provider, ask the provider to contact us for prior authorization for those services.
+If your plan includes an out-of-network benefit and you decide to receive covered services from an out-of-network provider, ask the provider to contact us for prior authorization for those services.
+Note that not all benefits are available for all plans.
+Check specific plan details for more information.

 If you need emergency care, you’re covered 24 hours a day, 7 days a week, anywhere in the world.
 Whether you’re in or out of an ${company} Medicare service area, please follow these guidelines when you think you need emergency care: